EndPointCorp/end-point-blog/2014/04/11/speeding-up-saving-millions-of-orm.html.md

 - calling psql creates another connection to the database; sometimes that could be a problem
 - you need to set up a password in ~/.psql file; you cannot provide it in the command line

 You could also get the pcycopg2 cursor directly from the SQLAlchemy connection, and then use the copy_from() function, but this method needs to have all the data already prepared in memory, as it reads from a file-like object, e.g. StringIO.
-This is not a good solution for inserting millions of objects, as they can be quite huge—streaming is much better in this case.
+This is not a good solution for inserting millions of objects, as they can be quite huge—​streaming is much better in this case.

 Another solution to this is to write a generator, which is a file like object, and the copy_from() method can read from it directly.
 This function calls the file’s read() method trying to read 8192 bytes per call.
 This can be a good idea when you don’t have access to the psql, however due to the overhead for generating the 8192 bytes strings, it should be slowever than the psql version.